The Duchess of Cambridge chose another Alexander McQueen style for today’s christening of Prince George.

 It is thought the Duke and Duchess of Cambridge wanted a young and modern photographer for the historic pictures of their three-month old son.

 The photographs will be taken after the ceremony, and are expected to feature four generations of the royal family with the Queen posing alongside the three heirs and future monarchs, Charles, William and George.

-Mr. Bell was born in London and still lives there, as well as New York City.
-You might enjoy looking at an archive of his portraiture, you can see it here.
+Mr. Bell was born in London and still lives there, as well as in New York City.
+You might enjoy looking at an archive of his portraiture; you can see it here.

 Another update to Kate’s Calendar: the 2nd Annual Winter Whites gala benefiting Centrepoint is confirmed for November 26 at Kensington Palace.
 Entertainment will be provided by Taylor Swift and Bon Jovi.
-Things kick off at 5:30pm with arrivals (presumably red carpet), followed by a private reception with William and Kate, the Royal Dinner and then the concert.
+Things kick off at 5:30 pm with arrivals (presumably red carpet), followed by a private reception with William and Kate, the Royal Dinner, and the concert.
 William, longtime Centrepoint patron, will award Jon Bon Jovi the Great Britain Youth Inspiration Award.
 More information may be found here.